2023 Solar Incentives Guide for Montclair, NJ - Tax Credits & Rebates

 In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
 The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
 After this, the percentage will be reduced slightly each year until the program expires in 2035.
 Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
 To fully understand how the new Clean Energy Credit might apply to you, get in touch with your local Montclair solar installation company.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Like with federal incentives, these might include rebates, tax credits and more.
-Some incentives are ongoing, while others are offered for only a limited time.
-Local solar incentives may come from the New Jersey government, or from your specific county or municipality.
+Not all solar incentives are federal; tax credits, rebates and more may be offered at the local or state level.
+Certain incentives are ongoing, while others are available for a limited time.
+These incentives may be offered by the New Jersey government, or by your county or municipality.